ICC4103-202010-WebTech/course-project-sleon-vjguzman/README.md

 //Assignment 2// <br/>
 1 > Summary of implemented features.
-    We implemented features for the important sections of the site, like Events, Organizations, User, Comment, System_Admin,       for that we do the following things
+    We implemented features for the important sections of the site, like Events, Organizations, User, Comment, System_Admin,       for that we do the following things<br/>
-    1. We make the appropriate routes and nested routes for all of the sections just like we did in the lab assignment 7 also        we put a root route of the application point to pages#home.
+    1. We make the appropriate routes and nested routes for all of the sections just like we did in the lab assignment 7 also        we put a root route of the application point to pages#home.<br/>
-    2. We make the controller for all of the sections and one for the home page named PagesController that just have the home        action.
+    2. We make the controller for all of the sections and one for the home page named PagesController that just have the home        action.<br/>
     3. We implement APIs to perform CRUD operations on Event and Comments, like destroy, create, read and update.
-For this we        had to work with the files edit, destroy, new in the views of Event and Comment.
+For this we        had to work with the files edit, destroy, new in the views of Event and Comment.<br/>
-    4. We create a collection of request in Postman to test the API operations.
+    4. We create a collection of request in Postman to test the API operations.<br/>
     5. Then we make the HTML for all of the sections trying to follow the wireframes prototypes we made for the assignment            1.1.
-We make everything like tables because we think it’s more organized to see all the things in the db, also we make        a navigation bar to make it easier to access the other sections.
+We make everything like tables because we think it’s more organized to see all the things in the db, also we make        a navigation bar to make it easier to access the other sections.<br/>
-    6. We also put more things in the bd (in the seeds.rb file), like Events, Organizations, Users, Comments on Events,               System_Admins, so we populated the database with more resources.
+    6. We also put more things in the bd (in the seeds.rb file), like Events, Organizations, Users, Comments on Events,               System_Admins, so we populated the database with more resources.<br/>
-    7. We ensure that the HTML and CSS views complies with web standards, so we use validations services provided by W3C.
+    7. We ensure that the HTML and CSS views complies with web standards, so we use validations services provided by W3C.<br/>
-    8. Finally we investigate about the Bootstrap in order to implement a layout for the web application.
+    8. Finally we investigate about the Bootstrap in order to implement a layout for the web application.<br/>

 2 > Summary of features required in the assignment but pending.